maryefern/type-theme/community.md

 <p>Most importantly, you must have the drive and work ethic to overcome obstacles and <em>take action</em>.
 We are world-changers and future world-changers, and we are passionate about giving value to everyone around us.
 If you do not have anything positive or supportive to add to the discussion, please do <em>not</em> join this group.</p>

 <p><em>Promoting your business is prohibited</em> unless specifically asked for.
-However, Mary will give you opportunities to promote your blog and, from time to time, Mary will also feature noteworthy bloggers from the group who are doing something special or extraordinary!</p>
+However, we will give you opportunities to promote your blog and, from time to time, Mary will also feature noteworthy bloggers from the group who are doing something special or extraordinary!</p>
 </div>

 </div>